Lincoln MKC Review

 The 2015 Lincoln MKC is ranked:

-The all-new 2015 Lincoln MKC is powered by a turbocharged four-cylinder engine that reviewers say gets the SUV up to highway speeds effortlessly.
-A more powerful turbocharged four-cylinder engine is available and reviewers say it's responsive and delivers plenty of power.
-A six-speed automatic transmission is standard, and some test drivers report that it occasionally has delayed downshifts.
+The all-new 2015 Lincoln MKC reaches highway speeds easily with its standard turbocharged four-cylinder engine that test drivers find achieves highway speeds effortlessly.
+They note that the slightly larger available turbocharged four-cylinder engine is responsive and more robust, they say.
+Both engines are mated to a six-speed automatic transmission that some reviewers say is slow to downshift from time to time.
 The 2015 MKC gets an EPA-estimated 20/29 mpg city/highway, which is about average for the class.
 Test drivers praise the MKC's agile handling and composed ride.
 They also like the available Lincoln Drive Control system that allows drivers to switch between Comfort, Normal and Sport Drive modes.

-Reviewers say the Lincoln MKC's cabin is quiet and luxurious.
-They note its offering of premium materials, including wood and available top-notch leather upholstery.
-Test drivers think the 2015 MKC's front seats are comfortable, but complain that the rear seat doesn't have enough legroom.
-Cargo capacity in the MKC is also less than that of most rivals.
+The 2015 Lincoln MKC's interior is upscale and quiet and has optional choice materials such as wood and high-end leather upholstery, automotive writers say.
+Reviewers note that while the front seats are comfortable, the rear seat doesn't offer sufficient legroom.
+The MKC's cargo space doesn't measure up to most SUVs in its class.
 The MKC comes with a generous amount of standard features that reviewers say will please most technology enthusiasts, including a nine-speaker stereo, two USB ports, push-button start, a rearview camera and the SYNC with MyLincoln Touch infotainment system with an 8-inch touch-screen display.
 Available features include an upgraded 14-speaker THX-II audio system, a panoramic sunroof, navigation, a blind spot monitoring system, adaptive cruise control, active park assist and lane keep assist.
 According to automotive journalists, the MKC's climate controls are within easy reach, but a few test drivers don't like that MyLincoln Touch can be unresponsive, and that some adjustments require multiple presses of buttons.

 - "Among competitively priced premium sport utes, the MKC comes off as leaning - perhaps expectedly - more to the luxury side than the sport side.
 And it plays that role well.
 Although it might be difficult to persuade buyers in this segment to look to Lincoln for a compact crossover, those seeking what that brand is known for would be well advised to put the MKC on their radar." -- Consumer Guide